websemantics/builder-extension/README.md

 ## Scaffold your PyroCMS Modules in style

-The Entity Builder to to be used with any of your Pyro modules.
-This extension once installed, works in the background to generate entities for all your streams.
-It will also configure your module with routes, bindings, language file entries etc, so you don't have to lift a finger.
+This extension once installed, works in the background to generate entities for all streams migrations in your modules.
+It will also configure your modules with routes, bindings, language file entries etc, so you don't have to lift a finger.

 ## What is an Entity